 In addition, the National Audubon Society has designated Morro Bay as a globally important bird area since this is a major migratory stop for thousands of birds during winter and spring.

 Subsequently, Morro Rock is a protected nesting ground for peregrine falcons.
 While there is no public access to Morro Rock, the falcons and a large variety of other birds can be viewed from the water and nearby locations.

 The town of Morro Bay features an inviting Embarcadero with a variety of shops and restaurants.
 The Thursday Farmer’s Market is popular, as are many of the specialty shops like California Images or Embarcadero Fudge & Ice Cream.
-For more information on the area, visit www.morrobay.org and Campground Reviews.
+For more information on the area, visit www.morrobay.org and RV LIFE Campgrounds.